Seattle City Council approves legislation protecting renters from wintertime evictions

 Mayor Jenny Durkan, who warned the council against enacting the legislation, could sign it into law, let it become law without her signature or veto it, in which case the council would have to vote again.
 Six council votes are needed to override a veto.

+The mayor is evaluating the amended legislation but is “disappointed that Council did not want to engage in a robust discussion on programs that will legally and actually prevent evictions,” her office said after Monday’s vote.

-“City Council and the mayor share the same goal: helping people facing evictions and keeping them in their homes, especially during the winter months, ” Durkan spokesman Ernesto Apreza said in a statement before the vote.
+“City Council and the mayor share the same goal: helping people facing evictions and keeping them in their homes, especially during the winter months, ” Durkan spokesman Ernesto Apreza said in an earlier statement.
 “But the mayor has been advised a legal fight is almost certain and could be costly to taxpayers.”

-“Mayor Durkan believes we should focus on directing tenants to proven … programs that already provide millions of dollars to individuals and families to keep them in their homes,” Apreza said.
+“Mayor Durkan believes we should focus on directing tenants to proven … programs that already provide millions of dollars to individuals and families to keep them in their homes,” Apreza added.

+Such programs helped prevent many hundreds of evictions last year, Durkan’s office said.

-The council’s legislation would impose a moratorium on evictions between Dec.
+If it becomes law, the council’s legislation will impose a moratorium on evictions between Dec.
 1 and March 1, with some exceptions.
 Sawant had proposed a longer period, between Nov.
 1 and April 1.

 Some other United States jurisdictions restrict evictions based on bad weather, but no other U.S. city has a months-long ban, according to the council.

-Seattle’s legislation would apply to tenants who fall behind on their rent and to tenants accused of violating certain lease terms.
+Seattle’s legislation would apply to tenants who miss rent payments and to tenants accused of violating certain lease terms.
 It wouldn’t apply to tenants engaging in criminal or nuisance activities, nor to owner-occupied properties.

 Because of the amendments Monday, requested by the Seattle Housing Authority and nonprofit housing providers, it also wouldn’t apply to tenants proven to be engaging in behavior making their neighbors unsafe.